-- be located in the same community, state, or geographic region

 - be "virtual" or online collaboratives

 - share affinities among the scope and subject matter of their collections

 - have similar organizational missions

 - serve similar types of user communities

 Award Information

 Applicants may apply for either a Planning Grant or an Implementation Grant.
 You need not have previously received an NHPRC Planning Grant in order to apply for an Implementation Grant.